 The other is to give your internal service teams the right tools for the job – the right tools to provide excellent customer service.
 JIRA Service Desk is a proven tool that streamlines and optimizes request management.
 ProForma makes it fast and easy for non-tech business teams to adapt to JSD.
 Best of all, you can bring teams like Finance, Legal, HR and Marketing into JIRA without needing to create custom fields and complex configurations.
 Instead, teams create the forms they need and attach them to JIRA issues/requests.

 Forms are powerful.
 They allow you to collect all the information you need in one place.
 Your internal service teams spend a lot of time handling repeated tasks.
 By allowing teams to create the forms they need, you empower them to manage their processes in a way that works for them.
 Handling of routine tasks becomes easy and efficient, freeing up team members to concentrate on big picture issues.

 We’ve made it easy.
 ProForma's form builder is simple and intuitive.
 Teams can build forms from scratch or access a library of customizable process templates and forms.
-You can even enable *electronic signatures so that there’s really no more need for paper.

 This also gives teams and the customers they serve all the benefits of a service desk model: